Veterans: Show Me On This Doll Where The Facebook Hurt You

 - A condescending attitude is food for writers.
 A statement like “The biggest tip of your adult life” really makes people want to respond to your message with napalm instead of the milk of human kindness… or to at least make penis jokes at your expense.
 Fortunately, I am a grown up and so is the editor.
 I like napalm mind you, but I try to remember that no everyone is as well balanced and reasonable as I am.

 I am a Veteran.
 That title has been awarded to just as many ass-hats as it has to heroes.
-It is worn proudly by common Joes who went into harm’s way and did a job and it is worn by individual’s one step ahead of the law.
+It is worn proudly by common Joes who went into harm’s way and did a job and it is worn by individuals one step ahead of the law.
 There are heroes, villains, and everything in between who wear that title.
-It might make you special to the unwashed but inside the Brotherhood, your character counts more than the fact that you have been downrange because everyone who wears the title has been there and done that.
+It might make you special to the unwashed but inside the Brotherhood, your character counts more than the fact that you have been downrange because many of us have been there and done that.

 If the title Veteran is supposed to mean anything it should mean that I stand for the right of others.
 I don’t have to agree with you.
 I don’t have to like you.
 But so long as you are within the bounds of the Constitution I have sworn to defend, I will support your right to speak.